Methods of Brand ProtectionArticle posted on

 - Employees of the company, both currently employed and ex-employees;

-- An analyst who monitor operations of the company;
+- Analyst who monitor operations of the company;

-- Existing customers of the company who come into play, among other things, and influence the process of making decisions on the purchase by other consumers.
+- Existing customers of the company who come into play, among other things, and influence the process of making of decisions on purchase by other consumers.

 Balanced use of human and brand resources should be brought into focus, thus ensuring the internal activity when implementing the measures of brand protection.
 The said instruments and methods of brand protection are primarily based not only on the long-term planning of brand development and designing of brand strategy but also on exercising of constant control of brand profitability, contact of the brand with consumers, monitoring and optimization of brand portfolio and closer attention when carrying out of company reorganization.
 As can be seen from the above, constant monitoring of brand development and performance as well as carrying out of the procedure for brand audit are among the conditions of brand protection.